-Core Profession Specific 4.1.1 Inform and support the development and annual review of the National Scheme Strategy Profession-specific services, as listed in the National Board's regulator 4.1.2 Provide resources and support to assist with National Board regulatory planning plan and annual budget 4.1.3 Coordinate the annual review, development and execution of the Health Professions Agreements with Ahpra -
+Core Profession Specific 4.1.1 Inform and support the development and annual review of the National Scheme Strategy Profession-specific services, as listed in the 4.1.2 Provide resources and support to assist with National Board regulatory planning National Board's regulatory plan and annual budget.
+4.1.3 Coordinate the annual review, development and execution of the Health Professions Agreements with Ahpra

-4.2 Implementation Core Profession Specific 4.2.1 Promote and ensure organisational alignment to the National Scheme Strategy Profession-specific services, as listed in the 4.2.2 Promote and ensure management oversight for effective delivery of scheme-level strategic initiatives National Board's regulatory plan and annual budget.
-4.2.1 Deliver regular HPA and strategy performance reports.
+4.2 Implementation Core Profession Specific 4.2.1 Promote and ensure organisational alignment to the National Scheme Strategy Profession-specific services, as listed in the National Board's regulatory 4.2.2 Promote and ensure management oversight for effective delivery of scheme-level strategic initiatives plan and annual budget.
+4.2.3 Deliver regular HPA and strategy performance reports.